mpruna/prasleas/_posts/2020-05-29-Statistics-And-Analytics-ABCs.md

 In this mini project I will explain a couple of statistics and analytics key concepts.
 Everything starts with fundamentals.
 These concepts are key for more advanced Machine-Learning algorithms.

 A project must also have a natural flow to it.
-By this t I mean that each section must convey a clear answer and it must  natural lead to the next step.
+By this I mean that each section must convey a clear answer and it must  natural lead to the next step.

 Choosing the appropriate plots or graphics is key to delivering a clear message.